November 21st, 2013 by Russ Bray

 Please take a few moments to read these suggestions.
 These tips are for your benefit.
 Remember the purpose of going on an interview is to get an offer.
 You cannot accept or decline what you do not have.

 2.)
-Always dress for success (a business suit) unless instructed otherwise.
+Always dress for success (a business suit or business casual) unless instructed otherwise.
 You only have one chance to put your best foot forward.
-Regarding jewelry items – wear as little as possible.
-Be well rested and turn your mobile device off during the interview.
+Regarding jewelry items, colognes, perfumes – wear as little as possible.
+Be well rested and put your mobile device in silent mode during the interview.

 Check to make sure you have necessary contact numbers.
-If necessary ask your recruiter for a cell phone number.
-The worst scenario is you’re running late and no one hears from you.
+The worst scenario is that you’re running late, and no one hears from you.
 Read the rest of this entry »

 November 21st, 2013 by Russ Bray

-There are three hidden questions that must be answered at any interview.
+There are typically three questions that must be answered at any interview.
 Savvy candidates consider their responses carefully.

 1. Is this person competent for the position?